iNZightVIT/iNZightPlots/cran-comments.md

 ## Downstream dependencies

-I have run R CMD CHECK on downstream dependencies of iNZightPlots, and all passed.
+I have run R CMD CHECK on the 2 downstream dependencies of iNZightPlots, and both passed.